-At SS Mary and Michael primary school we believe that Geography helps to provoke and answer questions about the natural and human world, encouraging our children to be fascinated and curious about the world and their place in it.
+At St Mary and St Michael Catholic Primary school we believe that geography helps to provoke and answer questions about the natural and human world, encouraging our children to be fascinated and curious about the world and their place in it.
 We strive for our children to be more inquisitive and have an excitement for learning and questioning.